NY judge cites ‘urgency’ of FOIA case regarding Khashoggi

 - Viaduct demolition reaches dramatic phase just feet from Pioneer Square buildings

-- Fans marching to Sounders match hear curses from people who pledge allegiance to Proud Boys
+Anger in Congress over the Trump administration’s close ties to the Saudis following the killing has led to legislation challenging U.S. relations with Saudi Arabia.
+Twice, Trump has vetoed it, including at the end of July after Congress tried to stop weapons sales to the kingdom.

+The State Department has said it estimates there are 288,000 pages that are potentially subject to the FOIA request.
+The Department of Defense has said it may have 22,637 relevant pages.

-Engelmayer said the FOIA request had “obvious and unusual time-sensitivity.”
+Engelmayer said the FOIA request had “obvious and unusual time-sensitivity” and the Defense Department’s “seemingly antiquated review capacities” cannot dictate how fast he sets the pace for document turnover.

+Representatives of the State Department had argued that 5,000 pages per month was not practical because its 60 to 73 workers sifting through records can only process between 18,000 and 21,900 pages per month for all of its FOIA requests.
+They said Engelmayer’s requirement would substantially slow the processing of 98% of FOIA requests that are not in litigation, including over 170 expedited requests.

+The judge noted Khashoggi’s death was “front-page news” when the FOIA request was made in December, and the agencies did not respond to it until April.